All-Inclusive-Web-Team/.github/profile/README.md

 # All-Inclusive-Web-Team

 All-Inclusive-Web-Team (AIWT) is a small educational Github organization for helping beginners learn to write code in a team setting.
-We operate by creating projects with interested beginners doing the implementation while designated mentors issue guidance where relevant.
-Most of our communication happens on our [Discord server](https://discord.gg/UCTtejvK), free for anyone to join.

 ## Projects

 Projects are decided on by members of AIWT.
+We operate by creating projects with interested beginners doing the implementation while designated mentors issue guidance where relevant.
 Everyone is free to contribute if they have an addition to make.
 More information will be added here as more details are fleshed out.

 ## Membership

+Most of our communication happens on our [Discord server](https://discord.gg/UCTtejvK), free for anyone to join.
-To join the organization, simply join our [Discord Server](https://discord.gg/UCTtejvK) and post your Github name.
+To join the organization, simply join the server and post your Github name, and ideally a short introduction.
 Feel free to work on whatever projects are interesting to you, at your own pace.

 ## License